-The Issuer has no prior operating history or prior business and will not engage in any business activity other than the issuance of Notes under the Programme.
+The Issuer has no prior operating history or prior business and will not have any substantial liabilities other than in connection with the Trust Certificates to be issued under the Programme.
+The Trust Certificates are the obligations of the Issuer alone and not the Share Trustee.